 How Long Do Most People Live in a House Before Selling?

-How Long Do Most People Live in a House Before Selling?December 11th, 2018 by Karen
+How Long Do Most People Live in a House Before Selling?December 11th, 2018

 That depends on where you live.
 San Diego is drastically different than the national average when it comes to how long people live in their house before selling.